''Old Port Montreal - What to do in Montreal (1 day)''

 It was once a dwelling for commandants under the French regime, this site also played host to the Théâtre Royal and it has also seen a transformation into a public market.
 Feel free to read more on the Bonsecours Market here.

-Also located in the Bonsecours Market is our well liked Brew Pub named Brewsky Pub.
-You'll find this particular location in our where to eat section as well as in our Google My Maps.
+Also located in the Bonsecours Market you will find Café des Arts / Galerie MAM and our well liked Brew Pub named Brewsky Pub.
+You'll find this particular location in our where to eat section as well as in our Montreal Free List Google My Maps.

 As you get to know us, you'll determine that we're not the avid Museum goers.
 We can be swayed to visit one if it's a must-see, a historical site or if the museum offers a stunning view for example.